 Now it happened as they journeyed on the road, that someone said to Him, “Lord, I will follow You wherever You go.”
 And Jesus said to him, “Foxes have holes and birds of the air have nests, but the Son of Man has nowhere to lay His head.”
 (Luke 9:57-58)

 Knowing He had a specific calling and a limited season for teaching and training, Jesus hand picked twelve followers who could carry on after He left.
 These young men, all evidently unmarried except for Peter, were energetic and teachable.
 Jesus had their attention.
 Their temperaments were all over the map.
 Few common goals in life united them.
 Their family backgrounds were generally not all the same.
 They had different personalities and temperaments.

-Could a motley crew became a Band of Brothers?
+Could this motley crew ever became a Band of Brothers?

 Jesus began to speak publicly when He was “about thirty.”
 Three plus years later He was killed by the leaders of His nation.
 (See A Day in the Life of Jesus by Ray Stedman).

 One teaching by Jesus upset these young men greatly.
 About two years into their internships, the disciples were provoked by what they heard Him teach about marriage.
 They pressed Jesus later for clarification:

 “Now it came to pass, when Jesus had finished these sayings, that He departed from Galilee and came to the region of Judea beyond the Jordan.
 And great multitudes followed Him, and He healed them there.

 The Pharisees also came to Him, testing Him, and saying to Him, “Is it lawful for a man to divorce his wife for just any reason?”

 And He answered and said to them, 'Have you not read that He who made them at the beginning made them male and female,’ and said, For this reason a man shall leave his father and mother and be joined to his wife, and the two shall become one flesh’?
 So then, they are no longer two but one flesh.
 Therefore what God has joined together, let not man separate.'